Home

 From the 17th to 19th centuries Chinese motifs and styles were copied by European porcelain producers to various degrees.
 The willow pattern is one example of a Chinese pattern that found wide use in European porcelain.

-"Chinoiserie" is a term that many will know... it designates European porcelain imitating Chinese patterns or styles.
+"Chinoiserie" is a term that many will know... but may not be that sure what it designates.
+This is basically European porcelain imitating Chinese patterns or styles.

 Go from Antique China Patterns to Home